Standing Out in Toronto with Translation

 Canada is a rising star in international relations, specifically trade.
 Toronto, located in southeast Canada within an eye-shot of Niagara Falls, is one of the most progressive places in the country, with flourishing academic, social, and economic circles.
 For decades, Toronto has enjoyed an influx of brilliance and industry in the form of people from around the world.

-Today, we’ll examine how modern business owners can most effectively market themselves in Toronto with the help of language translation services and professional interpretation.
-We’ll examine what languages are spoken and where the residents come from.
+Today, we’ll explore how modern business owners can effectively market themselves in Toronto using language translation services and professional interpretation.
+We’ll examine the languages spoken and the places of origin of the residents.
 You’ll also need to know about Toronto’s changing face in terms of emerging markets with their own languages, customs, and needs.

 We Built This City

-According to Canada’s Immigration Minister from 2015 to 2017, John McCallum, Canada has and will continue to be built by immigrants.
-He further expressed the reality that the aging demographic in Canada is growing, and focusing on helping immigrants use their skills and talents is the wisest course of action.
-This would help stimulate economic growth in years to come and improve the populace’s morale.
+According to John McCallum, Canada’s Immigration Minister from 2015 to 2017, Canada has been and will continue to be built by immigrants.
+He further emphasized that the aging demographic in Canada is growing, and that focusing on helping immigrants utilize their skills and talents is the wisest course of action.
+This would help stimulate economic growth in the years to come and improve the populace’s morale.
 Several plans have already been put into place by the government to promote prosperous integration:

 • In 2015, the Canadian government premiered Express Entry, a program designed to select skilled individuals for a fast-track to permanent residency.